Botanical garden: Role and functions

+Botanical gardens have always responded to the interests and values of the day.
+If a single function were to be chosen from the early literature on botanical gardens, it would be their scientific endeavour and, flowing from this, their instructional value.
+In their formative years, botanical gardens were gardens for physicians and botanists, but they became more associated with ornamental horticulture and the needs of the general public.
+The scientific reputation of a botanical garden is judged by the publications coming out of herbaria and similar facilities, not by its living collections.
+Their focus has been on creating an awareness of the threat to the Earth's ecosystems from human populations and its consequent need for biological and physical resources.
+Botanical gardens provide an excellent medium for communication between the world of botanical science and the general public.
+Education programs can help the public develop greater environmental awareness by understanding the meaning and importance of ideas like conservation and sustainability.

+Worldwide network

 Worldwide, there are now about 1800 botanical gardens and arboreta in about 150 countries (mostly in temperate regions) of which about 550 are in Europe (150 of which are in Russia), 200 in North America, and an increasing number in East Asia.
 These gardens attract about 300 million visitors a year.

-Historically, botanical gardens exchanged plants through the publication of seed lists (these were called Indices Seminae in the 18th century).
+Historically, botanical gardens exchanged plants through the publication of seed lists (called Indices Seminae in the 18th century).
 This was a means of transferring both plants and information between botanical gardens.
-This system continues today, although the possibility of genetic piracy and the transmission of invasive species has received greater attention in recent times.
+This system continues today, though with attention to the risks of genetic piracy and transmission of invasive species.

 The International Association of Botanic Gardens was formed in 1954 as a worldwide organisation affiliated to the International Union of Biological Sciences.
 More recently, coordination has also been provided by Botanic Gardens Conservation International (BGCI), which has the mission "To mobilise botanic gardens and engage partners in securing plant diversity for the well-being of people and the planet".
-BGCI has over 700 membersmostly botanic gardensin 118 countries, and strongly supports the Global Strategy for Plant Conservation by producing a range resources and publications, and by organizing international conferences and conservation programs.

-Communication also happens regionally.
-In the United States, there is the American Public Gardens Association (formerly the American Association of Botanic Gardens and Arboreta), and in Australasia there is the Botanic Gardens of Australia and New Zealand (BGANZ).
+Regional co-ordination is seen in the United States with the American Public Gardens Association (formerly the American Association of Botanic Gardens and Arboreta), while in Australasia there is the Botanic Gardens of Australia and New Zealand (BGANZ).

-History and development
+History

 The history of botanical gardens is closely linked to the history of botany itself.
 The botanical gardens of the 16th and 17th centuries were medicinal gardens, but the idea of a botanical garden changed to encompass displays of the beautiful, strange, new and sometimes economically important plant trophies being returned from the European colonies and other distant lands.
-Later, in the 18th century, they became more educational in function, demonstrating the latest plant classification systems devised by botanists working in the associated herbaria as they tried to order these new treasures.
-Then, in the 19th and 20th centuries, the trend was towards a combination of specialist and eclectic collections demonstrating many aspects of both horticulture and botany.
+In the 18th century, they became more educational in function, demonstrating the latest plant classification systems devised by botanists working in the associated herbaria as they tried to order these new treasures.
+Then, in the 19th and 20th centuries, the trend was towards a combination of specialist and eclectic collections demonstrating aspects of both horticulture and botany.